semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 - **Parent-child relationships** and **nested objects** will be my second subject.
 Indeed, we haven't go through every Elasticsearch data types yet.
 - **Scoring** will be my third theoretical subject.
 I will detail you how much the choice of a scoring function is important.
 - **Compound Queries** allow you to combine multiple queries, or to alter the result of other queries.
-- **Scripting** will be at the end of this article...
-And honestly, I can't wait to talk about it!
+- **Scripting** allows you to perform great operations during your queries.

 Ok, Elasticsearch fans, get ready to dive even deeper in the fabulous world of Elasticsearch!